Here's what happens in the Deadpool 2 after-credits scenes

 'You're welcome, Canada'

 What happens: The final after-credits scene might be the best one.
 Or at least the most meta.
-We cut to a scene of Ryan Reynolds looking at the script for Green Lantern and optimistically musing, "Finally we're in the big league."
+We cut to a scene of Ryan Reynolds looking at the script for Green Lantern and optimistically musing, "Finally hit the big league, kid."
 Before he has a chance to really bask in the glory of the script, Deadpool shows up and shoots him in the head.
 Deadpool then remarks, "You're welcome, Canada," before exiting stage right.

 What it means: This is a reference to the Green Lantern movie that came out in 2011.
 It was Reynold's last superhero movie before the first Deadpool.
 To say Green Lantern is largely considered a disappointment both financially and critically is an understatement.
 In a time when comic book movies had reached the heights of The Dark Knight and Iron Man, Green Lantern felt like a '90s comic book movie throwback in the worst way possible.
 This final Deadpool 2 scene was the movie's way of acknowledging Green Lantern as a bad choice at the time and moving on.
 It seemed to offer a bit of catharsis for Reynolds as well.
 And it's hilarious.